 For inspecting solder joints and other fine work

 For the manufacturing of stencils, mechanical components or housings (in layered assembly) from various materials such as wood or acrylic

-- CNC-Mill suited for prototypical development of circuit boards as well as processing different kinds of materials
+Suitable for the prototypical production of printed circuit boards as well as processing of a wide range of materials

 For the individual production of circuit boards, particularly suitable for prototyping